Academic Overview

 Retroactive Credit

-Students with no prior college or university Chinese, Japanese, or Korean course credit (either through high school, self study or as heritage learners) are eligible for retroactive credit according to this formula:
+Students with no prior college or university Chinese, Japanese, or Korean course credit, but who have knowledge of one of these languages either through high school courses, self study, or as heritage learners, are eligible for retroactive credit according to this formula:

 - Students who place in second-semester Chinese, Japanese, or Korean (CHIN 108, JPN 108, KOR 108) and earn grades of C or higher may receive 2 hours of retroactive credit.